Your Safety is Our Top Priority

 Our state-of-the-art extra oral suction equipment, now utilized throughout our practice in both our reception and individual surgery and hygiene rooms, was developed by IQAir, the first company to introduce HEPA filter technology to the world.
 Portable units allow us complete flexibility for total patient safety.

 Appointments are being managed to allow for social distancing between patients.
-As a result, while we pride ourselves on accommodating patient needs for appointment times, we may temporarily offer you fewer scheduling options than in the past.
 We are doing our best to allow greater time between patients to reduce waiting times for you, as well as to reduce the number of patients in the reception area at any one time.
 We are also implementing fully digital, paperless forms for health histories and other necessary information.

 We are trying to reduce the number of times we need to check-up on you in the office by increasing the use of teledentistry.
 Nonetheless, we remain committed to your successful, seamless and predictable treatment.